-More than half to two-thirds of people who attend college take on debt—most often in the tens of thousands of dollars.
-According to the Federal Reserve, in 2017 the typical amount of outstanding education debt was between $20,000 to $25,000 .
-More recent figures place that debt closer to $30,000 , according to numerous studies.
+More than half to two-thirds of people who attend college take on debt — most often in the tens of thousands of dollars.
+According to the Federal Reserve, in 2021 the median amount of outstanding education debt was between $20,000 to $24,999 .

 Student loans are often the first major debt a young adult signs their name to, so evaluating potential lenders is a good first step when considering a private student loan.